victorock/demopoc/README.md

 # Summary
-Collection to provision disposable topologies.
+Content to play with disposable topologies.

 # Introduction
 ## Roles